 Deadline: 31 January of the year in which studies commence

-Once you have been informed by the University that your application has been successful, you need to register according to the procedure outlined under Admission & Registration.
+Once you have been informed by the University that your application has been successful, you need to register according to the procedure outlined under Application and Registration Procedure.
 (You will need to re-register in the beginning of every subsequent year of study.)

 How to Access Module Study Materials and General Information for EECE Postgraduate Students

-Once registered, you will be provided with access to ClickUP ('Blackboard learn'), which can be entered via Current postgraduate students.
-Here you will be able to access the general-information page EECE Postgraduate Students 2018, and the pages of the modules that you have enrolled for (honours students).
+Once registered, you will be provided with access to ClickUP (Blackboard learn), which can be entered via Current students (link to ClickUP) .
+Here you will be able to access the general-information page EECE Postgraduate Students 2020, and the pages of the modules that you have enrolled for (honours students).